martinwangjian/insa_tc_cit_tp/docs/1_publish_mqtt/README.md

 docker build -t cxp-insa-tp-iot-mqtt-client .
 ```

-# TODO How to deploy and run in rasberrypi device farm?
+# How to deploy and run in rasberrypi device farm?

 ### publish MQTT messages with docker container
 ```bash